essex-lab/grand-lig/examples/0.5M_Benzene_Mu_Ex/README.md

 However, at higher concentrations, the approximation breaks down because interactions with other molecules of the same type take effect.
 Imagine the free energy of adding a Benzene molecule to a water box vs. a 0.5 M solution of water+benzene.
 It would be a lot more favourable in the later.

-This is an example with Benzene at 0.5M and Toluene at infinite dilution.
+This is an example with Benzene at 0.5M.

+Here, we calculate the excess chemical potential from one script.
+But it would also be possible to make use of parallelisation and run indiviudal lambda windows as seperate jobs.